 The CashCap Roster is managed and hosted by the Norwegian Refugee Council’s Expert Deployment department NORCAP, in close coordination with a Steering Committee.
-It is funded by the European Commission’s Humanitarian Aid and Civilian Protection Department (ECHO) and the UK Department for International Development (DfID).

 The CashCap roster consists of senior cash and market programming experts who can be deployed on short notice to support humanitarian response and preparedness work.
 They work with the Humanitarian Coordinator, UN agencies, integrated missions, national authorities and INGO networks at field, regional and global level, in all stages of a crisis.

 The deployments are fully funded by NORCAP and therefore constitute free support to agencies.

 CashCap is a flexible deployment, training and knowledge sharing mechanism.
 It consists of carefully selected experts on cash transfer programming (CTP) who facilitates and strengthens the capacity of the humanitarian sector to undertake and promote cash transfers before and during emergencies.
 CashCap deployments will be to all stages of crisis over time, and the majority of deployments will have a 3 to 6 months timeframe.

 CashCap experts contribute to the development of system-wide policies and strategies on the use of cash-based interventions in emergencies.
 The aim is to ensure that people affected by crises are empowered and receive dignified assistance.
 Therefore CashCap deployments can include support on for example assessments, feasibility studies, design, implementation, inter-agency coordination of Cash Working Groups and coordination of multi-sector cash transfer programs.